niclas-thomas/niclas-thomas.github.io/index.md

 # portfolio:  consultancy # the heading for your portfolio and title of your YAML file
 # portfolio_description: consultancy work here

-portfolio: work # the heading for your portfolio and title of your YAML file
+portfolio: freelance consultant # the heading for your portfolio and title of your YAML file
-portfolio_description: you can include a portfolio showcasing your work and organize your portfolio's items into a custom layout, all without adding any CSS. # a description to be desplayed below the heading and above the content
+portfolio_description: onarary contract at UCL with a proven track record delivering high-impact machine learning and statistical contributions to medical research papers.

 # optional CTA section --------------------------------------------------